 I had never tried this particular squash until a few years ago.
-I thought—since it was shaped like an Acorn Squash—that it was just a variation of that squash.
+I thought since it was shaped like an Acorn Squash, it was just a variation of that squash.
 But it is much sweeter when roasted, and the texture is more like a Butternut Squash.
-I guess that’s how it gets its name.
+I guess that's how it gets its name.
 I am sure you could bake it the way I make acorn squash and it would be delicious, too.

 What You Need

-For this recipe, you need a good knife (affiliate link), cutting board, measuring spoons, and a baking sheet.
+For this recipe, you need a good knife, a cutting board, measuring spoons, and a baking sheet.
 I always use a jelly roll pan instead of a sideless baking sheet.
-Save yourself some time and get Parchment Paper (affiliate link) to cover the Jelly Roll Pan (affiliate link).
-You’ll have a much easier time cleaning up.
+Save yourself some time and get Parchment Paper to cover the Jelly Roll Pan.
+You'll have a much easier time cleaning up.
 Or try one of the nifty silicone baking mats.

 - 1 Sweet Dumpling Squash